The 20 Best Hereditary Ataxia Doctors in Japan

 Fukushima, JP

-Yoshikazu Ugawa practices in Fukushima, Japan.
+Yoshikazu Ugawa practices practicing medicine in Fukushima, Japan.
 Mr. Ugawa is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Movement Disorders, Spinocerebellar Ataxia, Parkinson's Disease, Bone Marrow Aspiration, and Deep Brain Stimulation.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Spinocerebellar Ataxia, Parkinson's Disease, Bone Marrow Aspiration, and Deep Brain Stimulation.

 Advanced in Hereditary Ataxia